 Village Burger Bar

-Located just off Klyde Warren Park, Village Burger Bar is serving up some of the best parmesan truffle fries that you can find.
+Located in West Village, Village Burger Bar is serving up some of the best parmesan truffle fries that you can find.
 It is the perfect snack after a day out in the fresh air.
 Also worth noting, they have some really incredible sweet potato fries.
 Fry not order both?

 This funky little sandwich shop in Deep Ellum is the perfect place for an after-dinner French fry craving.
 And who doesn't have those?
 They have nailed the crispy fry, the cut, the seasonings; there's really not one thing to complain about.